otto-de/trackrdrd/README.rst

         A binary dump of the Varnish SHM log produced by 'varnishlog -B -w'.
 If this option is specified, trackrdrd reads from the dump instead of a live SHM log (useful for debugging and replaying traffic).
-The options -f and -n are mutually exclusive; -n is the default.
+The options -f, -n and -N are mutually exclusive; -n is the default.
 Also set by the config parameter 'varnish.bindump'.

     -L limit
         Sets the upper limit of incomplete transactions kept by the